ManageIQ/httpd_configmap_generator/README.md

-# Generating External Authentication Configuration Maps for ManageIQ
+# ManageIQ External Authentication

+This GEM provides a CLI to automate the generation of auth-config maps for using in the ManageIQ httpd pod for enabling external authentication.

-## Usage
+### Usage